-House Bill 328 exempts certain construction projects from state oversight, changes criteria used for determining offset amounts, provides for the consideration of space utilization in determining grant awards, provides for additional grants to specific school districts, increases grants to schools for lease payments, and allows for the purchase of certain facilities using state grants.
+The Senate Finance Committee Substitute for Senate Bill 395 exempts certain construction projects from state oversight, changes criteria used for determining offset amounts, provides for the consideration of space utilization in determining grant awards, provides for additional grants to specific school districts, increases grants to schools for lease payments, allows for the purchase of certain facilities using state grants and extends the time for deficiency corrections funds to be expended.

-The bill further provides for the imposition of an additional mill levy, increases the state match, authorizes the use of SB-9 monies for project management which includes personnel salaries, and increases the tax imposition period.
+The bill further increases the state match, authorizes the use of SB 9 monies for project management which includes personnel salaries, and increases the tax imposition period.

-HB-328 also provides for school districts to enter into lease-purchase agreements, provides for these agreements to be funded by state grants and tax revenues, and provides for the direct distribution of property tax proceeds to charter schools.
+SB 395/SFCS also provides for school districts to enter into lease-purchase agreements, provides for these agreements to be funded by state grants and tax revenues, and provides for the direct distribution of property tax proceeds to charter schools.